-Join Brian Lee White for an in-depth discussion in this video Quick start: Tuning a vocal in Auto mode, part of Up and Running with Auto-Tune 8.
+Join Brian Lee White for an in-depth discussion in this video Quick start: Tuning a vocal in Auto mode, part of Learning Auto-Tune 8.

 - Before diving into the full features set of auto-tune, I wanted to show you a quick jump-start on tuning a vocal track just using a handful of controls.
 So I've brought in the example material "do re mi vox" and "do re mi piano".
 Let's take a listen to that. ♫ Do, re, mi, fa ♫ so, la, ti, do ♫ Cool, it's not bad, but it could use a little sprucing up with auto-tune.